wujiaqi06/SplitAligner/README.md

 # SplitAligner

-**SplitAligner** is a split-based gene tree–species tree reconciliation framework for robust branch mapping under missing taxa, fused branches, and gene-tree/species-tree discordance.
+**SplitAligner** is a split-based gene tree-species tree reconciliation framework for robust branch mapping under missing taxa, fused branches, and gene-tree/species-tree discordance.

-It defines branch identity on a fixed species-tree backbone using canonicalized unrooted edge splits, projects the species-tree split space onto each gene tree according to its observed taxon set, and generates standardized gene-by-branch mapping / branch-length matrices for downstream comparative analyses.
+It defines branch identity on a fixed species-tree backbone using canonicalized unrooted edge splits, projects that split space onto each gene tree according to the taxa observed in that gene, and generates standardized gene-by-branch matrices for downstream comparative analyses.

-SplitAligner explicitly distinguishes several biologically meaningful forms of missingness:
+SplitAligner explicitly distinguishes biologically meaningful forms of missingness:

-- `NA_struct`: structural missingness caused by degenerate projected splits after taxon pruning
+- `NA_struct`: structural absence after taxon pruning causes a projected branch to become undefined
-- `NA_fuse`: fusion-row missingness, where signal is represented on a composite fused branch
+- `NA_fuse`: signal is represented on a fused branch rather than on a primitive branch
-- `NA_topo`: topology-induced missingness, where a decisive projected split is absent from a free-topology gene tree
+- `NA_topo`: the projected branch is supported in the fixed-topology analysis but absent in the free-topology gene tree

-This repository contains the SplitAligner source code, example datasets, and documentation for reproducing the core branch-mapping workflow.
+This repository contains the SplitAligner source code, example datasets, and documentation needed to reproduce the core branch-mapping workflow.

 ---